 Celebrated citizens at Port’s Annual Awards

-Mayor Ryan Palmer announced the recipients at a civic ceremony this morning at Riverside Park, speaking highly of the contribution of all nominees to our community.
+Mayor Ryan Palmer announced the recipients at a civic ceremony this morning at Riverside Park, congratulating all the nominees for their contributions to our community.

-“We’ve recognised Brooke as our Citizen of the Year for his extensive contributions to the community,” Mayor Palmer said.
+“We’ve recongised Meagan as our Citizen of the Year for her extensive contributions to the community,” Mayor Palmer said.

-“The Port Stephens Annual Awards recognise and celebrate the people in our community who go that little bit further and give that little bit extra,” Mayor Palmer said.
+“The Port Stephens Annual Awards aim to acknowledge and celebrate the individuals in our community who go above and beyond in their efforts and contributions,” Mayor Palmer said.

-“The nominees are all fantastic role models and leaders in the Port Stephens community and I’m proud to be able to recognise their contributions today.
+“All the nominees are exceptional role models and leaders in the Port Stephens community, and it fills me with pride to be able to acknowledge and recognise their valuable contributions today.